heptarch/heptarch.github.io/drafts/demon.md

   </p>

-Ʊ. Ellen dreams she is back at Aberdeen Quay; the waters are stilled, the sky coruscant with unfamiliar stars, and the Ashen House, an empty chamber of stone bobbing on the waves.
+Ʊ. Ellen dreams she is back at Aberdeen Quay; the waters are stilled, the sky coruscant with unfamiliar stars, and the Ashen House an empty chamber of stone in the distance.
 Its genius loci has deserted it.
+Rev. Dewar holds her hand.
 "Child, what should you like to do?"

 Tilleadh.